 Matthew is the creator of a handful of ground-breaking initiatives – he invented his One Day Wine School over a decade ago.

-He publishes a number of annual wine Reports including the 100 Best Australian Wines (the thirteenth 100 Best List was launched in May 2016), the Bordeaux En Primeur Report, the Burgundy En Primeur Report and, released for the first time in early 2017, his Piemonte Report.
+He publishes a number of annual wine Reports including the 100 Best Australian Wines (the fourteenth 100 Best Report was launched in May 2017), the Bordeaux En Primeur Report, the Burgundy En Primeur Report and, released for the first time in early 2017, his Piemonte Report.

-The 100 Best Australian Wines Roadshow 2016/17 kicks off at Oxford Town Hall on 27th October 2016 and then visits Manchester, London, Brighton, Birmingham, Colchester, Chichester, Jersey and Edinburgh.
+The 100 Best Australian Wines Roadshow 2017/18 kicks off at Tate Britain on 1st November 2017 and then visits Manchester, London, Bath, Brighton, Birmingham, Colchester, Chichester, Jersey and Edinburgh.

 The Great Australian Red competition is the quest to find the finest red blends that ‘define Australia’.
-TGAR is an unique Cabernet Sauvignon / Shiraz tasting (the eleventh competition was held in September 2016 in Adelaide, in collaboration with Tyson Stelzer) and The Great New Zealand Pinot Noir Classification (the seventh edition was published in early 2014, again with Tyson Stelzer) is the first New World classification of its kind.
+TGAR is a unique Cabernet Sauvignon / Shiraz tasting (the twelfth competition was held in October 2017 in Adelaide, in collaboration with Tyson Stelzer) and The Great New Zealand Pinot Noir Classification (the seventh edition was published in early 2014, again with Tyson Stelzer) is the first New World classification of its kind.

 Matthew’s thoughts, recommendations and tastings notes are followed very closely by the wine world at large.